Scroll to content

 We welcomed Angela from CAFOD to explain to the children about our Catholic social teachings and our responsibilities as stewards of God’s earth.

 Angela helped us to launch our joint fundraising with our Parish again; this year we have chosen CAFOD as our charity to support during the season of Lent.
-Fr.
-Martin will be supporting CAFOD through the donation envelopes at mass during Lent.
+Our Parish will be supporting CAFOD during Lent.

 Lenten Giving Calendar 2025